ygabo/todogo/README.md

 todogo
 ======

 Todo app using Go.
+Todo list with user auth.

-Martini+RethinkDB with AngularJS in the client side.
+Martini using RethinkDB, with AngularJS in the client side.

 For personal learning purposes only.